 Loud sounds coming from a refrigerator is one of our most popular service calls.
 This means our repairmen know exactly how to diagnose the problem and correct it.
 Call Tate Appliance Repair today!
-The #1 CITY refrigerator repair service.
+The #1 California refrigerator repair service.

 A noisy refrigerator is the worst.
 If the refrigerator in your house is a little noisier than normal there are some simple things that you can look at while attempting to find the answer.
 There are several fans on a home refrigerator that could create strange sounds.
 The refrigerator could also not be balanced too.
 Or you may have a compressor wearing out.
 If your refrigerator is noisier when the ice maker is making ice, the sounds might be from a broken a water valve.